NYC Trying To Shutter Jewish Community Matzah Bakeries

-Askunim from all NYC communities urgently trying to find a compromise to keep frum Matzah Bakeries open.
+As Pesach approaches, a new New York City decree went into affect threatening the closure of Brooklyn's Matzah Bakeries.
+Askunim from all NYC communities are urgently trying to find a compromise to keep NYC Matzah Bakeries open

 The very costly filters would raise the cost of matzah much higher, matzah bakeries warn.
 Likely leading to the closure of most New York City Matzah Bakeries and having them relocated to more business friendly territories.

-As the new rules were introduced, Mayor Eric Adams also weighed in, urging a path of compromise.
+As the new NYC rules were introduced, Mayor Eric Adams also weighed in, urging a path of compromise.
 “We don’t want to hurt businesses in the city, and we don’t want to hurt the environment.
 So, let’s see if we can find a way to get the resolutions we’re looking for.”

 NY Republican Assemblyman Sam Pirozzolo, who proudly represents the growing Frum community in Staten Island, is trying to fight this.
 He proposed a new compromised bill, “Preserving Our Culinary Traditions Act,” which would waive the restrictions on burning wood, coal, natural gas, or other fuels to cook or prepare food.